CKCordes/CEP2_GRP5/DDBserver/README.md

 # Kitchen Guard Server side

 ## Prerequisite
 This project has multiple external dependencies, which are needed for the system to run.
+Most are installed by default.
+Below are the ones not installed by default.
 - Django Framework

 ## Run server locally